AJ1904/llmsoundware/README.md

   - A quantized version of DRAGON Yi 6B, with 4_K_M GGUF quantization, providing a fast, small inference implementation for use on CPUs.
   - It is used for creating Chatbot experience.

+## Scenarios and Examples of Use

+### 1. Business Meetings
+#### Scenario:
+A company records its business meetings to keep track of discussions, decisions, and action items.
+#### Example:
+- Upload the meeting audio file to LLMSoundWare.
+- Transcribe the meeting discussion.
+- Analyze the transcription to extract key topics, sentiments, and named entities.
+- Use the chatbot to ask specific questions about decisions made or action items assigned during the meeting.

+### 2. Customer Support
+#### Scenario:
+Customer support calls are recorded for quality assurance and training purposes.
+#### Example:
+- Upload a customer support call recording to LLMSoundWare.
+- Transcribe the conversation between the support agent and the customer.
+- Analyze the transcription to identify the sentiment, emotions, and intent of the customer.
+- Use the chatbot to explore specific issues raised during the call and how they were addressed.

+### 3. Educational Lectures
+#### Scenario:
+Students and educators want to transcribe and analyze lecture recordings for better understanding and revision.
+#### Example:
+- Upload a lecture audio file to LLMSoundWare.
+- Transcribe the lecture content.
+- Analyze the transcription to summarize key points, topics covered, and named entities mentioned.
+- Use the chatbot to ask questions about specific concepts or topics discussed in the lecture.

+### 4. Podcast Analysis
+#### Scenario:
+Podcast creators and listeners want to transcribe and analyze podcast episodes for content analysis and sharing insights.
+#### Example:
+- Upload a podcast episode to LLMSoundWare.
+- Transcribe the podcast content.
+- Analyze the transcription to identify topics, sentiments, and key points.
+- Use the chatbot to discuss specific segments or themes covered in the podcast.

+### 5. Legal Proceedings
+#### Scenario:
+Legal professionals need to transcribe and analyze court hearings or deposition recordings.
+#### Example:
+- Upload an audio recording of a court hearing to LLMSoundWare.
+- Transcribe the legal proceedings.
+- Analyze the transcription to extract named entities (e.g., names of people, organizations), topics, and emotions.
+- Use the chatbot to ask about specific testimonies or legal arguments presented during the hearing.

 ## Packages & Tools
 - LLMWare `pip install llmware`
 - Streamlit `pip install streamlit `